What are some easy things I can do outside?

 7. Hang a bird feeder, a hummingbird feeder, or both.

-Help protect and nourish our local bird population.
-See if you can learn all of their names!
+Help support our local bird population, and see if you can learn all of their names!
+Don't forget to clean your feeders regularly.

 8. Create a Monarch waystation.